-Today we had the iimena annual scientific project meeting, this time online due to the COVID-19 situation, with all the partners from the IIMENA project funded by a Challenge Grant of the Novo Nordisk Foundation.
+Today we had the iimena annual scientific project meeting, again online due to the COVID-19 situation, with all the partners from the IIMENA project funded by a Challenge Grant of the Novo Nordisk Foundation.
 The meeting allowed the partners to present their latest update on the results from the project as well as the next steps and plans for the future.
-We had the pleasure to introduce 3 new DTU team members and each of them had a short presentation on their projects.
+We hope the next meeting towards the end of the year 2021 will be face-to-face.

 Postdoctoral fellow Tue Sparholt Jørgensen and researcher Kai Blin from DTU Biosustain, Center for Biosustainability, were part of the team who found the Brazilian variant of the coronavirus using the Sanger sequencing protocol which was developed by Tue S. Jørgensen.
 Read the full article here .

 On 25th February 2021 at the Novo Nordisk Foundation, professor Tilmann Weber had a pleasure to give a fantastic talk with title Mining soils for drugs – Microbes as source for novel antibiotics as part of the CPH Bioscience lecture.
 He presented the newest research result from his group at CFB as well as from the IIMENA project where he has a role of coordinator.

 Professor Tilmann Weber will be one of the speakers at the CPH Bioscience lecture on 25th February, 2021.
 This event will be online, therefore registration is mandatory.
 Please follow the link below and find more inforamtion about the event, the other speakers and much more.
 Copenhagen Bioscience Lecture: The AMR Challenge.